MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasmo-installation.md

 EOF
 ```

-Try to access to the manager with the new domain: http://wasm-manager.oto.tools:8080.
+Try to access to Wasmo with the new domain: http://wasmo.oto.tools:8080.
 This should redirect you to the login page of Otoroshi.
 Enter the credentials of the user: wasm@otoroshi.io/password
-Congratulations, you now have a secure manager.
+Congratulations, you now have secured Wasmo.

-### Create a first validator plugin using the manager
+### Create a first validator plugin using Wasmo

-In the previous part, we secured the manager.
+In the previous part, we secured the access to Wasmo.
 Now, is the time to create your first simple plugin, written in Rust.
 This plugin will apply a check on the request and ensure that the headers contains the key-value foo:bar.

 1. On the right top of the screen, click on the plus icon to create a new plugin